dbabaioff/perl-tutorial/README.md

 $ref->{UK}->{England}->{Oxford}->[1999]->{Population} = 500000;
 ```

 Perl will automatically know that we need $ref to be a hash reference.
-So, it’ll make us a nice new anonymous hash:
+So, itï¿½ll make us a nice new anonymous hash:

 ```perl
 $ref = {};